 Along the route, you will pass waterfalls gushing down the cliffs beside you and even trickling over the road in front of you.
 Stop off at the Devil’s Cauldron – dramatic waterfalls plunging down a steep cliff that you can reach via a series of wooden steps and walkways.
 With millions of droplets of water glistening in the sunshine, this is a delightful stop.

-You can end your trip here and flag a passing truck to take you and your bike back up to Banos, or continue further downhill.
+You can end your trip here and flag a passing truck to take you and your bike back up to Banos or continue further downhill.
 The scenery gradually changes and the cool alpine air becomes thick and steamy as you reach the Amazon rainforest.
 In Puyo, there are trucks or buses to take you back to Banos, where you can soak in the hot springs that give it its name – a perfect end to the day.

 Up in the mountains of the Ecuadorian Andes is a hidden gem called the Quilotoa Lake, or Laguna Quilotoa in Spanish.
 You might be wondering what a lake is doing at over 3900m (~12800ft) above sea level.
 A long long time ago, this was a volcano and an immense eruption (VE I-6) occurred, causing this 3km (2-mile) wide caldera to form.
 Nowadays, it is a crater lake.
-The colors are beautiful due to the minerals that are dissolved in the water.
-The whole lake takes about 6-hours to circle and there are many insane viewpoints along the way.
+The colours are beautiful due to the minerals that are dissolved in the water.
+The whole lake takes about 6 hours to circle and there are many insane viewpoints along the way.

 Check out Sean’s blog at LivingOutLau

 The Fitz Roy in Argentinian Patagonia is easily the most famous mountain on the Argentina side of the region.
-It’s is so iconic, it’s featured on the Patagonia clothing label.
+It is so iconic, it’s featured on the Patagonia clothing label.
 Though the particularly adventurous can rock climb it, one can reach the base as a day hike from the town of El Chaltén.

 The small town of El Chalten is a three-hour drive north of El Calafate in Patagonia, Argentina.
 The friendly town is nestled in a valley within the majestic Los Glaciares National Park by the Las Vueltas River.
 It is surrounded by towering rocky peaks including the iconic Cerro Torre and the Fitzroy Massif.

-There are numerous walks to suit all ages and abilities which are easily accessible on foot from the town center.
+There are numerous walks to suit all ages and abilities which are easily accessible on foot from the town centre.
 Each walk provides diverse flora and fauna and breathtaking views plus the paths are well maintained with good signage.
 Don’t miss the opportunity to hike to beautiful Laguna Capri or the stunning Laguna Torre.
 We hiked every day during our stay in El Chalten and I would recommend it for anyone’s South America bucket list.

 Check out Sinead’s blog at Map Made Memories

-Perito Moreno glacier is a South America bucket list item if you are into nature.
+Perito Moreno Glacier is a South America bucket list item if you are into nature.
 Located in Los Glaciares National Park near El Calafate in Argentina, Perito Moreno is an advancing glacier and one of the 48 glaciers fed by the Southern Patagonian Ice Field.

-There are many ways to visit Perito Moreno Glacier regardless of the type of traveler you are.
+There are many ways to visit Perito Moreno Glacier regardless of the type of traveller you are.
 If you are adventurous and physically fit, you can trek on the glacier with activities such as Big Ice or mini trekking.
 You can also join a kayaking tour to see the glacier.
-If you prefer more leisurely activities, then consider either taking a boat tour to see the glacier or visit the viewing platform.
+If you prefer more leisurely activities, then consider either taking a boat tour to see the glacier or visiting the viewing platform.
 Perito Moreno is truly a natural wonder and something not to be missed when you visit South America.

 Learn to Tango

 Many things may represent the country of Argentina, from gauchos to Malbec, but nothing represents the city of Buenos Aires more than Tango.
-So naturally, one of the top things to do in Buenos Aires to experience this passionate dance.
+So naturally, one of the top things to do in Buenos Aires is to experience this passionate dance.
 One of the most popular ways is to visit one of the best Tango shows in Buenos Aires, and there are many.